WanYun-Yang/Numerical-Option-Pricing/README.md

 ### Error Analysis
 &emsp; The error comes from two places:
 * The upper bound for the spatial boundary <br>
 &emsp; When we do numerical calculations, we need to set the maximum stock price S<sub>max</sub> and obtain the numerical solution in (0, T) X (0, S<sub>max</sub>).
-It converges as S<sub>max</sub> goes to infinity.
+The solution converges as S<sub>max</sub> goes to infinity.
 * Local truncation error (LTE) <br>
 &emsp; The error occurs from truncating the Taylor expansion into finite sums.
-It converges as temporal and spatial steps go to zero.
+The solution converges as temporal and spatial steps go to zero.

 &emsp; Combined the two reasons mentioned above, the maximum absolute error (take L<sup>\infty</sup>-norm on the error vector) is about 10<sup>-6</sup>.
 Though we cannot obtain as accurate as possible, this result is quite adequate for practical purposes.